terra-money/docs/docs/develop/get-started.md

 :::{admonition} Learn about Terra
 :class: note

-If you want to learn about how Terra works, Luna, validators, or governance, visit the [Terra protocol overview](../learn/protocol.md).
+To learn more about about Terra concepts like Luna, validators, and governance, visit the [Terra protocol overview](../learn/protocol.md).
 :::